-In the cinema, at home, and on the go, Dolby Atmos transports you from an ordinary moment into an extraordinary experience with breathtaking, multidimensional sound that flows all around you.
+In the cinema, at home, and on the go, Dolby Atmos transports you from an ordinary moment into an extraordinary experience with breathtaking, moving audio that flows all around you.

 Dolby Atmos turns your room into an amazing place for entertainment with sound that fills every dimension of the room.

 Dolby Atmos® delivers an amazing experience through your headphones with sound that brings entertainment to life all around you.

 Dolby Atmos transports you into the movie with sound that fills the theatre and immerses you in the story.